BrysonKagy/BrysonKagy.github.io/teaching.md

 layout: page
 title: "Teaching"
 ---

+Fall 2024 Instructor of Record  for MA 405 Introduction to Linear Algebra and Matrices at NC State

 Spring 2024 Instructor of Record  for Math 103 Intro to Contemporary Math at NC State, Preparing the Professoriate

 Fall 2023 Instructor of Record  for Math 103 Intro to Contemporary Math at NC State

 Spring 2023 Instructor of Record  for Math 103 Intro to Contemporary Math at NC State